yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-get-a-record-deal-and-why-you-shouldnt.md

 Using educational content to build an audience and selling your products and services to them is essential to getting any credibility with a record label.
 Even if this process isn’t the catalyst to get you in front of label executives, it will most certainly be your leverage in negotiations.
 When you take control of your music career and start making money with your creativity, it reduces your need to sign with a label because you’re already profitable without them.

-## Why you can do better without a record label
+## Why you’re better off without a record label

 So far I’ve talked about recording your own music, publishing and distributing your own music, and growing your audience with content marketing.
 If you’ve done any of this or feel like this is attainable and realistic for you, **you clearly don’t need a record label to back you financially.**

-## Redefine success for your music career
+### Redefine success for your music career

 You do not need to sign to a record label to be a successful musician.
 If getting signed by a label is your only criteria for success in a music career, you have already failed.
 Your goal should be to use your creativity and craft to make the most money possible for as long as possible.
 That's the goal of everyone in any other career field, so make it yours too.